PROJECT: Global Islands’ Vulnerability Research, Adaptation, Policy and Development (GIVRAPD)

 Project Reference: RSGL-0024A

-The Global Islands’ Vulnerability Research, Adaptation, Policy and Development (GIVRAPD) project seeks to understand the multiple social, economic, governance and environmental conditions that shape vulnerability and capacity to adapt to climate change by integrating scientific and local knowledge.
-It is a comparative study of four small coastal communities facing similar challenges and contexts in St. Lucia, Jamaica, the Seychelles and Mauritius, and hopes to provide insights that could be applied to other small island states.
+The Global Islands’ Vulnerability Research, Adaptation, Policy and Development (GIVRAPD) project sought to understand the multiple social, economic, governance and environmental conditions that shape vulnerability and capacity to adapt to climate change by integrating scientific and local knowledge.
+It was a comparative study of four small coastal communities facing similar challenges and contexts in St. Lucia, Jamaica, the Seychelles and Mauritius, and provided insights that can be applied to other small island states.

-The project will develop and evaluate practical local adaptation and climate compatible development (CCD) portfolios, facilitate the mainstreaming and scaling-up of adaptation and CCD, establish scientific and professional networks and build capacity in the Caribbean.
+The project developed and evaluated practical local adaptation and climate compatible development (CCD) portfolios, facilitated the mainstreaming and scaling-up of adaptation and CCD, established scientific and professional networks and built capacity in the Caribbean.

 - Climate Science

-Downscaled climate scenarios will be developed for the 4 countries and environmental modelling will be used to assess the probability of exceeding critical thresholds in key sectors.
-Sea level rise modelling will be ground‐truthed with coastal mapping in each community.
+Downscaled climate scenarios were developed for the 4 countries and environmental modelling was used to assess the probability of exceeding critical thresholds in key sectors.
+Sea level rise modelling was ground‐truthed with coastal mapping in each community.
 This component is led by the University of Oxford and the African Climate and Development Initiative (ACDI) at the University of Cape Town (UCT).

 - Community Based Vulnerability Assessment (CBVA)

-At each community site, a field team will undertake comprehensive community-based vulnerability assessment (CBVA) for tourism, fisheries and agriculture.
-Semi‐structured interviews will be conducted with about 150 with community members.
-Data on vulnerability, exposure sensitivity and adaptive capacity obtained from these interviews will be analysed alongside the climate science modelling to understand future challenges, and community specific adaption options will be proposed.
+At each community site, a field team undertook comprehensive community-based vulnerability assessments (CBVA) for tourism, fisheries and agriculture.
+Semi‐structured interviews were conducted with about 150 with community members.
+Data on vulnerability, exposure sensitivity and adaptive capacity obtained from these interviews has been analysed alongside the climate science modelling to understand future challenges, and community specific adaption options have been proposed.

-Field work in each community will involve focus group workshops using the Net‐Map protocol, key informant interviews and governance-specific CBVA.
-A framework will be used to identify barriers to planned adaptation at national and community scale.
-The Global Climate Adaptation Partnership (GCAP) will lead the governance component of GIVRAPD and will be supported by the University of Waterloo.
+Field work in each community has involved focus group workshops using the Net‐Map protocol, key informant interviews and governance-specific CBVA.
+A framework was used to identify barriers to planned adaptation at national and community scale.
+The Global Climate Adaptation Partnership (GCAP) led the governance component of GIVRAPD, supported by the University of Waterloo.

-CaribRM and the Munich Climate Insurance Initiative (MCII) at the United Nations University (UNU) will lead the micro‐insurance component of GIVRAPD.
-This will involve demand analyses through semi‐structured interviews and workshops in the communities, evaluation of potential distribution channels and one‐to‐one meetings with regulators and insurance companies.
-Demand analysis has already been conducted by MCII in Jamaica and St Lucia and therefore will focus on the Indian Ocean islands, however workshops will be held in the Caribbean islands.
+CaribRM and the Munich Climate Insurance Initiative (MCII) at the United Nations University (UNU) led the micro‐insurance component of GIVRAPD.
+This involved demand analyses through semi‐structured interviews and workshops in the communities, evaluation of potential distribution channels and one‐to‐one meetings with regulators and insurance companies.
+Demand analysis was conducted by MCII in Jamaica and St Lucia and therefore focussed on the Indian Ocean islands, however workshops have been held in the Caribbean islands.

-The GIVRAPD website provides more detail on the project, and reports of each element of the research will be posted on the GIVRAPD site’s Resources page, under Project Documents, as they are completed.
+The GIVRAPD website provides more detail on the project, and reports of each element of the research have been posted on the GIVRAPD site’s Resources page, under Project Documents.
 The site also hosts a large volume of resources relating to climate change in the context of each island state.

 The fieldwork is now complete, including the climate science, CBVA, governance components and micro-insurance components.
 The research summaries are all available on the GIVRAPD website’s resources page.